bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 No, that economic motivation is small.
 It's partially due to the fact that SegWit introduced a discount for witnesses, so those signature are already relatively inexpensive.
-They also have a relatively low cost on the ecosystem, but this makes the, you know, differential between the two fairly small.
+They also have a relatively low cost on the ecosystem, but this makes the, differential between the two fairly small.
 So it isn't a like, wow, this is going to incentivize everyone to start merging their transactions.
 But it is a nice thing in the sense of like it gives a potential justification, like, hi, I regulator, why are you merging your transactions?
-Being able to say, well, it's cheaper is a much better justification than like, whoo.
+Being able to say, well, it's cheaper is a much better justification.

 Speaker 2: 00:25:23